FJRubio67/HazReg/README.md

 These models are fitted using the R commands `nlminb` and `optim`.
 Thus, the user needs to specify the initial points and to check the convergence of the optimisation step, as usual.

-The current version of the `HazReg` R package implements the following parametric baseline hazards for the models discussed in the previous section, using the command `GHMLE`.
+The current version of the `HazReg` R package implements the following parametric baseline hazards for the models discussed in the previous section, using the commands `GHMLE` and `GEHMLE`.

 - [Power Generalised Weibull](http://rpubs.com/FJRubio/PGW) (PGW) distribution.